Nekmo/telegram-upload/README.rst

 ###############

-Upload large files to Telegram using your account
+Upload (and download) large files to Telegram using your account

 To **install telegram-upload**, run this command in your terminal: